pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 - 3-5 Poke Balls
 - 1 Parlyz Heal

-Non-manipulated Bulbasaurs can pick up [the tree potion](https://gunnermaniac.com/pokeworld?map=1#54/166) before leaving, especially if they took damage while gaining experience, but another potion later will be faster to pick up.

 ### Route 2

 <img align="right" src="https://i.imgur.com/MCefV9n.png">

 Manipulate a **Pidgey** encounter & catch with `nopal(ab)` and the path shown.
 This Pidgey will always have HP that works for Brock Through Walls and will always catch, so a random Pidgey is not a viable alternative.

-Ideally you extend the Pidgey manip into a **Caterpie** by clearing Pidgey's textboxes and Pokedex entry perfectly, then by moving `L R R U` afterwards.
+Ideally you extend the Pidgey manip into a **Caterpie** by clearing Pidgey's textboxes and Pokedex entry perfectly, then by moving `L R R U` afterwards, or by doing the [forest Caterpie extended](#rng-manipulations) (with npcs `DU,rl,ud`).
 For beginners, or if an issue occurs, a solo Caterpie manip is an option once inside Viridian Forest.

 ### Viridian Forest